Duduk Virtuoso Jivan Gasparian Passes Away at 93

 He has toured the world several times with a small ensemble playing Armenian folk music.
 His music has been chosen on the soundtrack of several international films.

-He has collaborated with many artists, such as Sting, Peter Gabriel, Hossein Alizade, Michael Brook, Lionel Richi, Hans Zimmer and many others.
+He has collaborated with many artists, such as Sting, Peter Gabriel, Hossein Alizade, Michael Brook, Lionel Richie, Hans Zimmer and many others.

 He also recorded with the Kronos Quartet and the Los Angeles Philharmonic.